Ting Internet in North Carolina

 What is the fastest internet speed from Ting Internet in North Carolina?

-The fastest Ting Internet plan available in North Carolina is the Ting 1 Gig at $89/mo, offering download speeds up to 1,000 Mbps and upload speeds up to 1,000 Mbps.
+The fastest Ting Internet plan available in North Carolina is the Ting 1 Gig at $89/mo, offering download speeds up to 1,000 Mbps.
+Upload speeds up to 1,000 Mbps.
 This plan supports demanding household usage including 4K streaming, large file transfers, video conferencing, and online gaming across many simultaneous devices.

 Is Ting Internet 100% fiber in North Carolina?